No products in the cart

 GHRP-2 peptides are Synthesized and Lyophilized in the USA.

 |Quantity||5 - 9||10 +|

 (Required for reconstitution)

 FREE - USPS priority shipping

-GHRP-2 (also known as pralmorelin) is a synthetic growth hormone secretagogue which interacts with the ghrelin/growth hormone secretagogue receptor.
+GHRP-2 (also known as pralmorelin) is a synthetic growth hormone secretagogue that interacts with the ghrelin/growth hormone secretagogue receptor.
 It was the first growth hormone secretagogue to be introduced commercially, amongst several others.
-It is a peptide, which is now sold as a test peptide to evaluate growth hormone deficiency as well as secondary adrenal failure.
+It is a test peptide to evaluate growth hormone deficiency as well as secondary adrenal failure.
 GHRP-2 has also been evaluated in stage II clinical trials for the assessment of short stature.
 Extensive research has also been performed to evaluate its role in the regulation of muscle development, appetite, the immune system, and sleep cycles.
 GHRP-2 remains orally and sublingually active and hence does not require an intravenous introduction for its physiological efficacy.

 Molecular Formula: C45H55N9O6

 Molecular Weight: 817.9 g/mol